Compiler Design For Beginners

 Effective Solutions to Overcome Challenges

-- Modular Design: Break the compiler into independent modules for easier debugging and maintenance.
+- Modular Design: Break the compiler into modular components to make debugging and maintenance easier.

-- Testing and Validation: Test the compiler with a wide range of inputs to ensure robustness.
+- Testing and Validation: Test each phase of the compiler extensively with diverse code samples.

 Tools and resources for compiler design